-Nominations are open until Friday, June 16, 2017 at 11.59 PM Eastern Time.
-To assist you in nominating, we’ve gathered some helpful tips in this post.
-We look forward to your participation – review the program information and submit your nomination(s) today!
+To help you nominate your chosen article, we’ve provided some helpful tips in this post.
+We look forward to your involvement – review the program information and submit your nomination(s)!

-Last month, PLOS Genetics launched the journal’s third Research Prize to recognize authors for their work, with $5,000 available to the winners.
-With more than 600 research articles published in 2016, how do you decide which one(s) to nominate?
+Last month, PLOS Genetics launched the journal’s fourth Research Prize to recognize authors for their work, with the winners receiving a $5,000 prize.
+With over 500 articles published in 2017, how do you choose which one(s) to nominate?

 Know the criteria